How to Become an Author and Build a Successful Career

 - Research agents to find the best match for you.
 While it may seem efficient to blindly send a billion queries to a billion agents and see who bites, your odds of success are much higher when you can pitch your book as the perfect fit for specific agents.

 - Workshop the living daylights out of your query letter.
-Query Shark is a great resource for this.
+This is another time when it's useful to have a community like DabbleU Campus.

 - Follow guidelines to the letter.
 If an agent responds with a request to see a one-page synopsis, send them exactly that.